cloudmesh/client/docs/source/system.rst

 Install chocolatey::

-  Start-Process powershell -Verb runAs Set-ExecutionPolicy Unrestricted iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1')) Set-ExecutionPolicy Restricted
+  Start-Process powershell -Verb runAs Set-ExecutionPolicy Unrestricted -force iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1')) Set-ExecutionPolicy Restricted -force

 Restart the administrative shell so you can use choco

 In adminstrative new power shell Install Gnu on windows::

-  choco install gow -y --force
+  choco install git.install -y
-  choco install git.commandline -y
+  choco install poshgit -y

 Restart a new powershell window to use the commands

 In non administrative shell::

-  mkdir $HOME/.ssh.
+  mkdir $HOME/.ssh

 Remember to always use $HOME instead of ~ as commands such as ssh, and sshkeygen do not use ~::